 After configuring the email through which we are going to send email notifications for backup jobs in ApexSQL Backup, we need to create a backup job.
 This is done by going to Home tab and then clicking on Backup button

-With the already added addresses, we can edit them by pressing the … button near the appropriate address.
-We could also delete them by pressing X. After adding the email addresses we wanted, and having completed the rest of the backup wizard configuration, we can click on OK to complete it.
+With the already added addresses, we can edit them by pressing the Edit button or delete them by pressing Delete.
+After adding the email addresses we wanted, and having completed the rest of the backup wizard configuration, we can click on OK to complete it.
 The window confirming the creation of the schedule will appear.
 After confirming that the creation was successful, click on Finish to close the window

 After the job runs by schedule, we will get an email to the email address provided in the backup wizard upon completion of the job